 Legal proceedings are taking place and the authorities are now on high alert.
 The public strongly feels that the entire thing was rigged from the beginning.
 However, until solid evidence comes to light, know that every theory is just a speculation and nothing more.

 If you want to know more about the way this firm hustled the people and almost got away with it, glance over the following paragraphs.
 In case you are a victim, leave a comment below and we might be able to help you.

 Life after retirement is no joke.
 Once the income from a job stops, people can become restrained by their savings and in this modern era with little to negative interest rates, things are tough.

 Becoming financially stable is not that easy and unfortunately, most of the firms that promise you fixed income after taking in a lump-sum amount turn out to be fraud.
-As the dangers present are numerous, one needs to be careful and take opinion from licensed professionals before making a move.
+As the dangers present are numerous, one needs to be careful and take opinions from licensed professionals before making a move.

 The Sterling First Scam was created by people who had a troublesome past.
 Mr. Ray Jones was involved in other dubious schemes and he did file a bankruptcy in the past.
-The most astonishing thing with regards to this case is the way ASIC acted from the beginning.
+The most astonishing thing with regard to this case is the way ASIC acted from the beginning.

 Due to many unanswered questions, victims do believe that ASIC also had a part in the scam and the corruption factor is pretty obvious.